 In addition, students should have a minimum of 85 per cent attendance if they have taken a previous qualification and a good reference from their progress tutor.
 Students are required to complete a successful Disclosure and Barring Service (DBS) check prior to starting the course, for which there will be a charge.
-A York College placement top will also need to be purchased.

 What will I study?